vinay-sj/Issue-Tracker/README.md

 * Reviver function is called for parsing all values, and the JSON parser lets it modify the default parser's functionality.
 * The method `parseLiteral` is called when the field is specified in place in the query.
 The argument `ast` contains a `kind` and `value` property that indicates the type of taken.
 * The method `parseValue` is called if the input is supplied as a variable.
 The date is constructed out of the variable and returned.
+* GraphQL can factor dynamic values(`variables`) from the query and pass them as a separate dictionary.
+* To use variables we need to specify a name for the operation right after the `query` or `mutation` field and declare a variable as argument to the operation name.
+The variable name can then replace the value.
+The variable name should start with a `$` character.

 ### Errors & Issues

 * The setup of `apollo-server` was showing an error `Error: Cannot find module 'graphql/validation/rules/PossibleTypeExtensions'` with the command in page 97.
 After going through the posts on piazza, I installed the version to 2.3+ using the command `npm install graphql@0 apollo-server-express@2.3` which fixed the issue.